 I don’t particularly care for tragedies, and I’ve always hated Banana Fish ending in a visceral way for so many reasons (hopefully I’ll be able to explain at least some of them).
 Understanding it doesn’t make it any better either.
 For one, I take issue with how the story establishes sexual abuse as a tool of power to control and break Ash, acknowledging that it succeeds without ultimately letting him challenge this.
 In his final scenes, Ash looks battered and worn down, as if all the pain in his life finally caught up to him, leaving him without a clue of what to do with himself.
 Considering the parallels with works of literature like A Perfect Day for Bananafish by J. D. Salinger–the story of a war veteran that took his own life because he couldn’t adapt to peaceful times– I hate the message this gives.

 Ash only ever fought because he wanted to be free; constantly being abused and–contrasting with the war influences on the story–forced to live violently in order to survive a war of his own.
 Him dying before ever really getting a chance at the freedom to live his own life sends the message that it never gets better: you can’t overcome your abuse, your pain, your decaying mental health.
 It’s not even worth the struggle.

-On top of that, I also hate that such a beautiful relationship has to be yet another victim of Bury your Gays: a trope that–regardless of the authorial intent or in-world justifications–doesn’t mind positive queer relationships as long as they end on tragedy.
+On top of that, I also hate that such a beautiful relationship can arguably be yet another victim of Bury your Gays: a trope (or a pattern) that–regardless of the authorial intent or in-world justifications–doesn’t mind positive queer relationships, but they end tragically.
 (It was all in the rage back then and heck, I can’t say we don’t struggle with that anymore.)
-That old notion that queer people in media have to suffer is all over here too not only with Ash’s abuse but in Eiji’s grief as well.
+That old notion that queer people in media have to suffer is all over here too, not only with Ash’s abuse but in Eiji’s eternal grief as well.
 (Keeps me up at night, considering how many times the story establishes how much Eiji wants him alive, safe and by his side.
 Seriously.
 Make it stop.)